 The task of coordinating the timely and well-informed revision, publication and promotion of the Standards is increasingly complex and demanding.
 In 2009 ACORN recruited a salaried research assistant to check the validity of references used in the Standards.
 In 2012 the ACORN board revised, expanded and reconfigured oversight of the Standards and created an honorarium-based position of Standards Editor.
 ACORN appointed Dr Sonya Osborne PhD to the position of inaugural Standards Editor in 2013.
 As Standards Editor, Dr Osborne revolutionised and improved the content of the Standards and every aspect of their development and review.
 Dr Osborne resigned in mid-2018.

-The ACORN board reviewed and the Standards Editor position in late 2018 and developed a permanent part-time position of Professional Standards Officer (PSO) in its stead.
-Dr Cath Murphy currently holds the PSO position working closely with the ACORN Standards Committee, Board of Directors and ACORN management to continually improve the content, implementation, uptake and review of the Standards and ensure alignment with the important internal and external drivers as well as meet ACORN members' needs.
+The ACORN board reviewed and the Standards Editor position in late 2018 and developed a permanent part-time position of Professional Standards Officer (PSO).
+Dr Cath Murphy currently holds the PSO position working closely with the ACORN Board of Directors, Chief Executive Officer, Roadmap Project National Leadership Group and ACORN members to continually improve the content, implementation, uptake and review of the Standards and ensure alignment with the important internal and external drivers as well as meet ACORN members' needs.